fgregg/knoxville_utility_burden/README.md

     ├── Makefile           <- Makefile with commands like `make all` ├── README.md          <- The top-level README for contributors using this project.
-    ├── reports            <- R Markdown (.Rmd) files and associated outputs.
+    ├── Dockerfile         <- Dockerfile to setup the environment for building the report ├── reports            <- R Markdown (.Rmd) files and associated outputs.
     ├── processors         <- Scripts for transforming R Markdown files to PDFs and other outputs └── install.R          <- Install R dependencies